 To minimize interference with the test timer, I recommend that you move the mouse cursor away from the application and test windows, and start all tests with keyboard shortcuts rather than mouse clicks.
 If you use high DPI mode, you’ll notice that the Windows Forms and AWT windows appear smaller than the WPF windows.
 This is correct and due to the fact that WPF automatically scales all coordinates by the current DPI setting, whereas Windows Forms and AWT do not.

-Anti-aliasing, i.e. smoothing the edges of diagonal lines, turns out to have a huge performance impact on all measured drawing APIs.
+Anti-aliasing, i.e. smoothing the edges of diagonal lines, turns out to have a huge performance impact on most tests.
 Anti-aliasing is disabled by default for GDI+ and AWT, and enabled by default for WPF.
 Use “Anti-Aliasing On/Off” to change this setting which is implemented as follows:

 SmoothingModeon the current